kniwwelino/Backend/README.md

 ```
 git submodule update --init --recursive
 ```
 It seam that the submodule closure that is used by KniwwelinoBlockly is not compatible any more.
-So please manually downgrade to https://github.com/google/closure-library/releases/tag/v20160125
+We use this version https://github.com/google/closure-library/releases/tag/v20160125

 ## Install NodeJS packages
-You need to have NodeJS installed in Version 8.17.0
+We tested with NodeJS in Version 8.17.0 and 10.15.2

 ```
 npm install